Nurturing nature: the art of seed saving

-It’s just what it says it is – saving seeds from plants that you choose, to regrow them again next season.
-Saving seed can be like playing a part in natural selection – if you save the seeds from your biggest and best vegies, then replant them each season, you’ll ultimately end up with lots more bigger and better vegies.
-Humans have been saving seeds for centuries, and in the case of Indigenous Australians, it’s been done for millennia.
+It’s just what it says it is.
+Saving seeds from plants that you choose, to regrow them again next season.
+Seed saving can be like playing a part in natural selection.
+If you save the seeds from your biggest and best vegies, then replant them each season, you’ll ultimately end up with lots more bigger and better vegies.
+Humans have been saving seeds for centuries.
+In the case of Indigenous Australians, it’s been done for millennia.

-“The whole point of saving seeds is so that human beings can have a close connection with and control over our food,” says Arian McVeigh, founder of Canberra Seed Savers, a not-for-profit cooperative in our nation’s capital.
-The cooperative is a network of likeminded people – everyone from urban-dwelling public servants and students to community gardeners and farmers – who grow, save and share open-pollinated, heirloom food seeds.
+“The whole point of seed saving is so that human beings can have a close connection with and control over our food,” says Arian McVeigh, founder of Canberra Seed Savers, a not-for-profit cooperative in our nation’s capital.
+The cooperative is a network of like-minded people – everyone from urban-dwelling public servants and students to community gardeners and farmers – who grow, save and share open-pollinated heirloom food seeds.

 “You grow a seed, you look after the plant and you harvest what you can eat from it,” McVeigh continues.
-“Then you select the best one you’ve got, let it live out the rest of its life, let it flower and attract pollinators.
-When it sets seed, you collect that seed, you save it or you share it with other people, and then you plant it all over again next season.”
+“Then you select the best one you’ve got/ Let it live out the rest of its life, let it flower and attract pollinators.
+When it sets seed, you collect that seed, you save it or you share it with other people.
+Then you plant it all over again next season.”

 A living seed bank

 “We’re a backyard, amateur sort of outfit,” McVeigh says.
 “And deliberately so.
-What we want to do is help people rediscover the art and culture of seed saving – it’s something that’s been with us for as long as agriculture has, and we want to demystify it.
+What we want to do is help people rediscover the art and culture of seed saving.
+It’s something that’s been with us for as long as agriculture has.
+We want to demystify it.
 We want to make it something simple that everyone can do, something that we can all do together.”

-Canberra Seed Savers shares open-pollinated, locally-adapted seeds – basically seeds that have adapted to thrive in the local environment in which they’re grown.
+Canberra Seed Savers shares open-pollinated, locally-adapted seeds.
+These are seeds that have adapted to thrive in the local environment in which they’re grown.
 Open-pollinated, or heirloom or heritage, seeds differ from hybrid or commercial seeds, in which the seed genetics haven’t stabilised.
-Heirloom seeds will grow identical plants season after season, whereas hybrids can produce something less predictable.
+Heirloom seeds will grow identical plants season after season.
+Hybrids can produce something less predictable.